 Since older kids can’t “parent,” encourage them to help.
-They will love putting the bottles away in the fridge, or grabbing the diapers and socks.
+They’ll love putting the bottles away in the fridge, or grabbing the diapers and socks.
 I tell my eldest on many occasions how helpful he is.

 You can even combine asking his help with play time.
 One of the ways my eldest helps with the twins is keeping one company while I bathe the other.
-I’ll place one baby in his crib, and my eldest will help and play peek-a-boo so that he doesn’t feel alone.
-Not only is my eldest helping me out, he’s also building in some fun play time with his brothers.
+I’ll place one baby in his crib, and my eldest will play peek-a-boo so the baby doesn’t feel alone.
+Not only is my eldest helping me, he’s also playing with his brothers.

 Don’t tolerate siblings being mean.

 Inevitably, kids won’t get along sometimes.
-Even if we encourage siblings to get along, they can be downright mean to one another.
-That’s when we step in and prevent that animosity from escalating further.
+Even if we encourage siblings to get along, they can still be downright mean to one another.
+That’s when we step in and prevent that animosity from getting any worse.

-I don’t mind kids arguing or settling conflict, but I will notice when my eldest son is acting unfair.
-I might say, “We don’t talk like that to one another,” or “You need to ask him nicely.”
+I don’t mind kids arguing or resolving their own conflict, but I will say something if my eldest son is acting unfairly.
+I might say, “We don’t talk like that to one another,” or “Please ask him nicely.”

-We need to encourage respect and have zero tolerance for malice, even among the kids.
+Encourage respect and have zero tolerance for hurtful words, even among the kids.

-Praise your kids when you see them getting along on their own initiative. (“You guys look like you’re having so much fun playing trains together!”)
+Praise your kids when you see them getting along on their own. (“You guys look like you’re having so much fun playing trains together!”)

 Even babies benefit from positive praise.
 When I see them laughing with each other, I’ll give both a big smile and say, “Aw, you’re making each other laugh!”

-And add some extra praise when your kids are not only getting along, but helping one another out.
+And praise your kids when they’re helping one another out.
 The other day, the twins were sitting in their high chairs when they kept dropping their toys to the floor.
 On his own, my eldest picked the toys up and handed them back to his brothers.
 I made sure to praise him.

-Of course, don’t be a praise-junkie where your kids will do things just to receive praise.
-After all, sibling harmony should be the norm, not a novelty.
-Still, a good way to establish positive behavior is to praise them.
+Of course, don’t be a praise-junkie with kids who will do things just to receive praise.
+After all, sibling harmony should be regular, not a novelty.
+Still, a good way to establish positive behavior is to praise it.

-One of my favorite praises to give kids?
-Show him how happy he made his siblings.
-He will have learned that his own actions and altruism could elicit joy in others.
+One of my favorite ways to praise kids?
+Show them how happy they make their siblings.
+They’ll learn how their own actions and altruism can bring joy to others.

-Getting along with siblings is when each child feels a genuine love for his or her brothers or sisters.
+Instead, getting along with siblings is when each child feels a genuine love for his or her brothers or sisters—right from the start.

 Get more tips to encourage siblings to get along: